scarpazza/home-assistant-konnected-tutorial/README.md

 * Intrusion: Trigger list - Armed Away
   * in this rule, you add Three triggers:
-    * if the State of group.door_sensors changes to on, or
+    * if the State of `group.door_sensors` changes to on, or
-    * if the State of group.window_sensors changes to on, or
+    * if the State of `group.window_sensors` changes to on, or
-    * if the State of group.motion_sensors changes to on;
+    * if the State of `group.motion_sensors` changes to on;
-  * under Conditions, select that State of alarm_control_panel.home_alarm is armed_away;
+  * under Conditions, select that State of `alarm_control_panel.home_alarm` is `armed_away`;
   * under Actions
-  * add an action of type "Call Service", specifying service alarm_control_panel.alarm_trigger for entity alarm_control_panel.home_alarm (leave Service Data empty); then add a second action of type "Call Service" specifying service notify.notify with Service Data "message: Intrusion Alarm is triggering now" or a message of your preference.
+  * add an action of type "Call Service", specifying service alarm_control_panel.alarm_trigger for entity alarm_control_panel.home_alarm (leave Service Data empty); then add a second action of type "Call Service" specifying service notify.notify with Service Data `message: Intrusion Alarm is triggering now` or a message of your preference.
-  * Pay attention that this rule only causes the alarm panel state machine to go from "armed" to "pending".
+  * Pay attention that this rule only causes the alarm panel state machine to go from `armed` to `pending.
 The actual response to a trigger is defined in another rule, below.

 * Intrusion: trigger list - Armed Home:
   * Create this rule by duplicating the previous one.
 Then, in this rule, you remove one of the triggers, specifically you remove the motion sensor group.
   * The rationale is that when you are home and arm the alarm (e.g., for the night), you still want the alarm to trigger if a door or window opens, but not if people move around inside the house.
-  * Under Conditions, select that State of alarm_control_panel.home_alarm is armed_home;
+  * Under Conditions, select that State of `alarm_control_panel.home_alarm` is `armed_home`;

 * Intrusion: buzz when arming
   * this is a very simple rule
-  * when the State of alarm_control_panel.home_alarm changes to arming
+  * when the State of `alarm_control_panel.home_alarm` changes to arming
   * leave Conditions empty,
   * under Actions, add one action
     * of type Device,